energywebfoundation/origin/docs/trade/exchange.md

 + Persisting concerns for the above functionalities

 ## Persistence
-The Trade SDK uses a relational database for Persistence with [TypeORM](https://typeorm.io/#/) as a databse integration library.
-The application creates a repository for each entity.Entities are defined in the entity.ts files in each pod, and are marked with the @Entity decorator.
-(You can read more about entities in the TypeORM documentation [here](https://typeorm.io/#/entities).)
+The Trade SDK uses a relational database for Persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
+The application creates a repository for each entity.
+Entities are defined in the entity.ts files in each pod, and are marked with the @Entity decorator.
+(You can read more about entities in the TypeORM documentation [here](https://typeorm.io/#/entities)).

 ```
 @Entity({ name: `${DB_TABLE_PREFIX}_account` })